Khalid Sharahili

 Khalid Sharahili (Arabic: خالد شراحيلي; born 3 February 1988) is a Saudi Arabian footballer who plays for Al-Anwar as a goalkeeper.
 He also represented the Saudi Arabia national football team.

 Club career

 Al-Hilal

 In 2007, Khalid joined Al-Hilal after being promoted from the youth system.
 On 13 January 2013, SAFF banned Khalid from any football activity for two years after finding that he took steroids.
 On 13 January 2015, Khalid ended his suspension.
 On 26 April 2015, Khalid broke the record of the most minutes without conceding a goal with 788 minutes.
 On 5 June 2015, Khalid saved a penalty in the shootout against Al-Nassr in the Kings Cup which made them win the trophy.
-On 8 May 2016, manager Giorgos Donis dropped Khalid due to his poor form.
+On 8 May 2016, manager Georgios Donis dropped Khalid due to his poor form.
 On 10 August 2017, Al-Hilal released Khaild due to his poor attitude.